AscendingCreations/AxumSession/README.md

 ```
 # Help

-If you need help with this library please go to our [Discord Group](https://discord.gg/xKkm7UhM36)
+If you need help with this library or have suggestions please go to our [Discord Group](https://discord.gg/xKkm7UhM36)